-Asset Management deals with the operational aspects of the portfolio, covering areas such as strategic asset planning, marketing and development, lettings and asset improvements.
-The team (two dedicated asset managers and two technical asset managers) is responsible for managing the portfolio, including overseeing and approving property budgets, making recommendations on leases, investments and divestments.
+Asset Management deals with the operational aspects of the Portfolio, covering areas such as strategic asset planning, marketing and development, lettings and asset improvements.
+The team of 2 dedicated asset managers and 1 technical asset manager is responsible for managing the Portfolio, including overseeing and approving property budgets, making recommendations on leases, investments and divestments, and maintaining relationships with key tenants.
 The asset managers work closely with the property managers to maximise income and returns from the Assets.